leostera/erlang-gui/README.md

 enjoy [The Free Lunch](the free lunch is over link).

-In addition, the process will help evaluate the difficulties in extending an actor runtime system to access native resources with low overhead.
+In addition, the process will help evaluate the difficulties in extending an actor runtime system to access native resources with minimum overhead.